ycm-core/ycmd/README.md

 are all capital characters, characters preceded by an underscore and the first letter character in the completion string.

+### Auto-shutdown if no requests for a while

+If the server hasn't received any requests for a while (controlled by the `--idle_suicide_seconds` ycmd flag), it will shut itself down.
+This is useful for cases where the process that started ycmd dies without telling ycmd to die too or if ycmd hangs (this should be extremely rare).

+If you're implementing a client for ycmd, ensure that you have some sort of keep-alive background thread that periodically pings ycmd (just call the `/healthy` handler, although any handler will do).

+You can also turn this off by passing `--idle_suicide_seconds=0`, although that isn't recommended.

 User-level customization
 -----------------------